Vyral/jeff-riber/_posts/2019-03-01-how-to-potentially-save-thousands-on-nursing-care-in-florida.md

 Suppose a family is taking a loved one to go into a nursing home facility.
 Let’s say that loved one has $300,000 cash in the bank, and the family decides to use that money to pay the nursing home.
 When that money runs out, they then apply for Medicaid.
 The above-mentioned strategy would allow the family members to instead take that cash to go buy a rental property to then use for the cost of nursing care.

-<br>It’s not advisable to pursue this strategy on your own. **To do it properly to ensure a seamless process with no liens, you need to do it under the auspice of an experienced elder law attorney.** In the example laid out above, you wouldn’t necessarily need to spend all $300,000 on the rental property, as one of the disadvantages of choosing this route is that your money becomes tied up in the real estate process.
+It’s not advisable to pursue this strategy on your own. **To do it properly and ensure a seamless process with no liens, you need to do it under the auspice of an experienced elder law attorney.** In the example laid out above, you wouldn’t necessarily need to spend all $300,000 on the rental property, as one of the disadvantages of choosing this route is that your money becomes tied up in the real estate process.
 But this way, the cash is protected, and you have a reliable stream of income going toward your loved one’s nursing care.

 If you have any questions about this exception, reach out to Kellen at (904) 470-2300, or visit his website at [www.bbelderlaw.com](www.bbelderlaw.com){: target="_blank"}.